How to Use Marketing For a Successful Business Pivot

 Some of them perfectly hit the nail on the head, spotting a niche or a trend in the market that no one else was filling and creating the perfect solution.
 Some enter huge markets, taking a small but reliable slice of a giant pie.
 Some of them are simply lucky with their product or marketing.

-Others are forced to evolve, pivoting to a different business model when the first one doesn’t work out.
+But some businesses are forced to evolve, pivoting to a different business model when the first one doesn’t work out.
 That shift can simply be a change in branding, like when Marlboro pivoted from a “women’s cigarette” to the legendary Marlboro Man.
 Or it can be a seismic shift in the purpose of the company, like when Odeo went from a social network for finding podcasts to the micro-blogging platform we now call Twitter.

 Pivoting is a risky undertaking, so it’s understandable that you’ll be hesitant to make such a major change in your business.
 When you do, marketing is going to be a vital tool in your toolbox to make that pivot a success.
 Here’s how to get started.